correctomatic/correction-cypress/README.md

 git remote set-url origin <your repo url>
 ```

-**TO-DO**: what happens if the base container is updated?
-How to update the derived containers?

 ### 1. Create the tests

 Install the dependencies with `yarn install` and then create a set of tests with Cypress: